Mana Iwabuchi: Aston Villa

 Iwabuchi returned to Europe after she signed with Aston Villa in the FA Women's Super League on 21 December 2020 and joined them mid-season in January 2021.
 Her signing was described by sporting director Eni Aluko as a "statement signing" for the club, and a unique deal was constructed with CEO Christian Purslow to bring Iwabuchi to the club, ahead of many other top clubs in Europe who were interested in her.
 Iwabuchi herself said, "receiving an offer from a club that plays in what I personally consider to be the most attractive league in the world right now, I wanted to go there without any hesitation."
 She added, "I have faced the England national team as a player for Japan.
-Firstly, I could feel the high individual level of the players, the power and technique, as well as their completion as a team.
+Firstly, I could feel the high individual level of the players, the power and technique, and their completion as a team.
 Second, was the fact that they are the women's team of a club that plays in the Premier League.
 The environment is good, so that was another attractive point."

 She registered her first goal and assist for the club on her first league start against Reading on 23 January 2021.

-Instrumental to Aston Villa's season-long battle to survive relegation, Iwabuchi also secured a crucial victory (and their first home win of the season) against Tottenham Hotspur on 6 February 2021 by scoring the only goal of the game, a thunderous strike from 25-yards out.
+Instrumental to Aston Villa's season-long battle to survive relegation, Iwabuchi also secured victory (and their first home win of the season) against Tottenham Hotspur on 6 February 2021 by scoring the only goal of the game, a thunderous strike from 25-yards out.
 Her goal was among the nominees for FA Women's Super League 20/21 Goal of the Season.